 Every night, our mobile food truck, McKenna’s Wagon, rolls out to serve hundreds of homeless and hungry neighbors a hot meal, fresh fruit, trail mix, and sandwiches.

 NEW!
 We’d like to encourage our community to donate homemade Trail Mix in 2017.
 Make your own mix with peanuts, whole grain cereal, pretzels, and more for distribution on McKenna’s Wagon!
+One cup of trail mix can easily fit in a snack-sized bag, and two cups are perfect for a bag that is sandwich-sized.
 Be creative–or find more ideas here!

 We ask that sandwiches are either peanut butter and jelly, or meat and cheese, and are made with whole wheat bread.
 Please individually wrap sandwiches in bags so that they can easily be distributed, and refrain from applying condiments to extend shelf life.
 When possible, we ask that sandwich bags are labeled to indicate sandwich type, or are stored in boxes labeled either “Peanut Butter & Jelly” or “Meat & Cheese” for ease of distribution, and so that we can determine which sandwiches require refrigeration!